 Current evidence suggests that epigenetic factors may play a role in the presence or absence of schizophrenia.
 Therefore, understanding the relationship between epigenetics and the emergence of a disorder like schizophrenia is essential to understand how diseases work.

 Dr. Robert A. Waterland, professor of pediatrics at the USDA/ARS Children’s Nutrition Research Center at Baylor, says that “DNA methylation at CORSIVs is established very early in life.”
 He goes on to say that the result of the algorithm study “indicates that the epigenetic differences we identified between schizophrenia patients and healthy individuals were there before the disease was diagnosed, suggesting they may contribute to the condition.”

-Tests on epigenetic’s effect on schizophrenia have been run numerous times, but the Baylor team’s research provides new insights into where a significant epigenetic marker is located.
+Tests on epigenetics’s effect on schizophrenia have been run numerous times, but the Baylor team’s research provides new insights into where a significant epigenetic marker is located.

 Their innovative approach combining machine learning and medicine has created a template that may not only be able to detect schizophrenia early but other diseases as well.

 The true marvel of the test is that it considers confounding factors that were problematic in previous studies.
-Because methylation patterns are affected by smoking, diet, stress, antipsychotic medication, and exposure to chemicals, an accurate machine learning algorithm must rule these factors.
+Because methylation patterns are affected by smoking, diet, stress, antipsychotic medication, and exposure to chemicals, an accurate machine-learning algorithm must rule out these factors.
 The algorithm does just that and with a high level of accuracy.

 Waterland and his team’s research implies that AI of this sort may be able to use information coded within an individual’s DNA to correctly identify the presence of a disease well before its onset.
 This is a huge breakthrough for a disorder like schizophrenia that, left untreated, can worsen.